lululxvi/deepxde/docs/demos/lorenz.inverse.rst

-Inverse problem for the Lorenz System
+Inverse problem for the Lorenz system
 =====================================

 Problem setup